UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering. Bachelor's Degree in Aerospace Systems Engineering EEL

 Laboratory 3

-Power supply, voltage regulation and power consumption
+Power supplies, thermal analysis, voltage regulation and power consumption

 Lab4